top of page

 C+C Analysis: Top 3 Competitors

-According to our Competitive Analysis, most consumers were concerned with having to sign up for additional services like Bitpay or Coinbase just to use their crypto-wallets for a single transaction.
+According to our Competitive Analysis, most consumers were concerned about having to sign up for additional services, such as Bitpay or Coinbase, to use their crypto wallets for a single transaction.
 80% of forum users conveyed this frustration and were petitioning merchants to avoid such companies.

-Though our interview pool was limited, we were able to garner enough insights through secondary research to form hypotheses into our ideal target audience.
+Although our interview pool was limited, we were able to gather sufficient insights through secondary research to develop hypotheses about our ideal target audience.

 The three proto-personas and Empathy Maps we created, allowed us step into the shoes of our users and formulate realistic Task flows and Acceptable Criteria for our User Stories: